dhis2/dhis2-releases/releases/2.41/README.md

 ### Analytics

 #### Unlogged tables
 Analytics unlogged tables are now enabled (`on`) by default.
-If enabled, this will boost the analytics table export process significantly.
+If enabled, this might boost the analytics table export process significantly.
 But this comes with a cost: "unlogged" tables cannot be replicated.
 It means that clustering won't be possible.
 Also, analytics tables will be automatically truncated if PostgreSQL is suddenly reset (abrupt reset/crash).
 If you cannot afford the costs mentioned above, you should disable it (set to `off`).
 It should be set in `dhis.conf`, ie: `analytics.table.unlogged = off`

 #### Tracked Entity Attribute Update Script Enhancement